 There are about 3.5 million kids currently homeschooled in the US, and the number is constantly growing.
 This is a rough estimate done by Brian Ray – a professional researcher who specializes in homeschooling.
-This type of education is becoming more and more popular because of the vivid gaps in the American educational system that entail serious consequences for the learners and their future.
+This type of education is becoming more and more popular because of the vivid gaps in the American educational system that entail serious consequences for the learners and their future, that’s why parents are engaging into the education of children and going to institutes as Thrive early childhood education so they children get prepare.
 Homeschooling, on the contrary, has many advantages like the possibility to plan children’s timetable so that they would get enough sleep, regular breaks, and less stress.
 What is more, learning here can take any form suitable for a certain kid – it doesn’t have to standardize, it can be tailored to the individual’s needs and preferences.

 But how to make the most out of homeschooling?
 Whether you’re a parent willing to try this kind of education, or a teacher who works in this sphere, our article will be equally useful for both because we will explain to you how to capture the full benefits of homeschooling.
 So, here we go!